-The expected profit on in-force business for the first quarter of 2018 increased primarily from higher fee income on higher segregated fund assets under management.
+The expected profit on in-force business for the second quarter and year to date of 2018 increased primarily from higher fee income on higher segregated fund assets under management compared to the same period in 2017.
 The impact of new business was primarily driven by the sales mix for segregated fund business.
-The experience gains for the first quarter of 2018 were lower than 2017 as prior year gains were primarily related to investment gains on assets matching fixed annuities.
+The year over year change in experience gains (losses) for the second quarter of 2018 was primarily related to improved annuitant mortality experience for the fixed annuities business and lower investment loss relative to 2017.
+For year to date of 2018, the decrease was mainly due to investment losses on assets matching fixed annuities, partially offset by improved annuitant mortality experience.